 The best flea and tick repellent products, reviewed

 The best all-natural spray

-What we love: The oils used in this Pet Naturals of Vermont Flea+Tick Spray have been used for centuries by the indigenous people of the Amazon forests.
+What we love: The oils used in this Pet Naturals Flea+Tick Spray have been used for centuries by the indigenous people of the Amazon forests.
 We love that it’s free of any drugs with synthetic chemicals (it even boasts the National Animal Supplement Council seal), making it safe to use on both dogs and cats of all ages.

 What customers say: Even with only 300+ reviews on Amazon, customers love the results they’ve seen from this spray.
 Some used it prior to taking their dogs on walks to prevent fleas and ticks hitching a ride, while others sprayed it on furniture as an added layer of protection against the little pests.
 It was noted that customers needed to reapply frequently (every one to two days) to keep up the potency.

 Ingredients: Lemongrass oil, cinnamon oil, sesame oil, and castor oil.

 TropiClean Natural Flea & Tick Pet & Bedding Spray

 What we love: Not only is this Tropiclean Flea & Tick Spray a strong repellent (up to two weeks versus only a few days), it actually kills the pests on contact.
 Plus, it doesn’t just attack fleas and ticks — you can add larvae, eggs, and mosquitos to the list, too.
 The lemongrass and sesame oils contribute to this product’s delicious scent and they’re the driving ingredients for long-lasting repellent effects.

 What customers say: A lot of customers say this spray really does its job to repel fleas and ticks, plus it enhances their monthly flea and tick spot-treatments, too.
 Although it’s deemed pet-safe, be careful that smaller dogs don’t lick or ingest too much.